-Season 7 of Game of Thrones was spectacular in terms of cinematography and effects (some of the best yet), and there were some plot maneuvers that were unexpected, but there were some moments when fans and critics alike were questioning the predictability, red-shirting and bank of “untouchable” characters that were left at the end.
+Season 7 of Game of Thrones was spectacular in terms of cinematography and effects (some of the best yet), and there were some plot maneuvers that were unexpected.
+But there were some moments last season when fans and critics alike were questioning the predictability, red-shirting and bank of “untouchable” characters that were left at the end.

 If following previous seasons, HBO’s Game of Thrones’ writing team could have done more to maintain the “shock and awe” in Season 7.
 And, part of that shock may have been killing off some more main characters.
 After all, R.R.
-Martin has no problem killing off characters, even likeable ones like Ned and Catelyn Stark, Margaery, Tommen, and Hodor.
+Martin has no problem terminating characters in his books, even likeable ones like Ned and Catelyn Stark, Margaery, Tommen, and Hodor.
 But after this season there still remains a huge core of characters heading into the short, but long-winded Season 8.